 Los Olivos Retreats - Hosts

 Daniel Muñoz, an Anglican priest and theologian, was ordained in the Oxford Diocese in 2001, where he served as a parish priest until 2010.
 He is the author of Transformed by the Beloved: a guide to spiritual formation with St. John of the Cross (BRF, 2014), and holds a doctorate from the University Complutense of Madrid.
-Daniel is the chaplain and programme director of Los Olivos Retreats, as well as lecturer of Church History at the Protestant Faculty of Theology of Madrid.
-His passions include poetry and spirituality.
+Daniel is the chaplain of Los Olivos Retreats, as well as lecturer of Church History at the Faculty of Theology of Madrid.
+His passions include poetry, art and spirituality, and has been leading retreats and quiet days internationally for the past ten years.

-Guy Wynter has extensive experience in the business world, particularly in the healthcare field, where he worked for 15 years at GlaxoSmithKline and GE Healthcare.
+Guy Wynter has extensive experience in the business world, particularly in the healthcare field, where he worked for fifteen years at GlaxoSmithKline and GE Healthcare.
 He currently works as business consultant for Keytree Spain, based in Madrid, and as commercial director of Los Olivos.
 Guy is an accomplished musician and photographer with a special interest in Celtic Christianity and the intersections between ecology and spirituality.
+He has been hosting retreats and pilgrimages in Spain for the past ten years.

 The 'Teaching Community' is an international network of retreat leaders, theologians and artists, who have a special connection with Los Olivos.
 They have either been involved in leading retreats/courses at the centre in the past, or are teaching in our current/future programme.